3F/hMSBuild/Readme.md

 It based on **GetNuTool core** https://github.com/3F/GetNuTool, and initially it was a more simplified msbuild-helper as part of this tool.
 But with latest changes from MS -_- we extracted this into new project for more support of all this.

+### Features

+1 batch file and no anything else for your happy build.

+Combine with your other available scripts or just type `hMSBuild <args to msbuild.exe>` and have fun.
+Start with `hMSBuild -?`

 ### What supports ?

 * Versions from VS2017+